initzhang/TFRecord-Parser/README.md

 The `feature.proto` and the `example.proto` is downloaded from tensorflow-r1.15 code base.
 The corresponding protoc version is 3.8.0.

-Sample read and write usage is in `read.cpp` and `write.cpp`.
+For a single protobuf message, sample read and write usage is in `read_message.cpp` and `write_message.cpp`.

-To use the `ParseFromIstream` method, we also need to convert the `data` field as istream, which is discussed in this [post](https://stackoverflow.com/questions/7781898/get-an-istream-from-a-char).

-The `strip_parse.cpp` can parse an arbitrary TFRecord file.
+For tfrecord, sample parse usage is in `parse_tfrecord.cpp`, this file can parse arbitrary TFRecord files.